PyCoder63/JSON-file-and-Schema-with-Python/README.md

 This document contains all supporting instructions to run the project successfully.

-In the available dependencies, there is a virtual environment named "myvenv".
-Always activate the myvenv before procceeding with any other thing.
-With the myvenv, you don't need to pip install any supported module before running the project.
-You will want to install python on your computer and python interpreter for VS code user
+You will want to install python on your computer and python interpreter for VS code user.
+Download the repository files in one folder.
+And then install a virtual environment and activate it.

+To run the codes, there is need to setup virtual environment advisablly in the directory containing same as the files of this project and activate it.
+Then install the json and jsonschema modules all with the virtual environment activated in the same working directory.

+------modules to install---------------------
+Install virtual environment: "python -m virtualenv virtulenvname".
+Install json module: "pip install json"
+Install jsnschema: "pip install jsonschema"

 Recommend: The main.py and schema.json files can be access using any support editor but i will recommend using VS Code since it can work with entire directory in one workspace.